H.R. 8283: Deterring American AI Model Theft Act of 2026

 U.S. companies that own closed-source AI models

-U.S. national security and export-control agencies
+U.S. export-control and national security agencies

-Humanitarian and protected diplomatic activities
+Humanitarian and protected diplomatic activity

 Who is affected by H.R.
 8283?